 The nation’s capital is home to 7 microbreweries and 9 gypsy brewers, as follows:

 - Ground Zero: one of the pioneers of Romanian craft beer, they now have a new location, brew pub, and brewery, so paying Ground Zero a visit is a must.
 Host to numerous gypsy brewers – they currently have several under their wing – they are sure to become one of the spawning points of breweries in Bucharest in the future.

-- Sikaru; are becoming increasingly visible on the market, with their beers hitting supermarket shelves around the country.
+- Sikaru: they have become a staple on the market, with their beers hitting supermarket shelves around the country.
 Find them on tap and by the bottle in select locations around the city.

-- Oriel Beer; Specializing in Belgian style beers, Oriel offer outstanding beers, currently only available by the bottle.
+- Oriel Beer: specializing in Belgian style beers, Oriel offer outstanding beers, mostly available by the bottle, but also draft.
 A visit to their small, but charming brewery can be arranged, and there are plans to install a tasting bar in the near future.